The European Ceramic Society

 Article 19

-The Treasurer will (i) manage the financial affairs of the Society (ii) ensure that all appropriate legal and procedural guidelines are adhered to and (iii) apply the financial directives of the Permanent Executive Committee, (iv) submit reports to the PEC and Council at regular intervals.
+The Treasurer will (i) manage the financial affairs of the Society (ii) ensure that all appropriate legal and procedural guidelines are adhered to and (iii) apply the financial directives of the Permanent Executive Committee, (iv) submit financial reports to the PEC and Council at regular intervals.
 The Treasurer will also oversee the handling of the Society's capital.
 He/she will prepare an annual balance sheet for the previous year and budget for the next year; both documents will be subject to the PEC for first approval before being presented to the Council for final approval.
 The Treasurer can be re-appointed.

 Article 20 - Auditor